pdf-raku/PDF-raku/README.md

 ## Overview

-This module provides basic tools for PDF Manipulation, including:
+This module provides base tools for low-level PDF Manipulation, including:
 - `PDF::Reader` - for indexed random access to PDFs
 - `PDF::Storage::Filter` - a collection of standard PDF decoding and encoding tools for PDF data streams
-- `PDF::Storage::Serializer` - data marshalling utilies for the preparation of full or incremental updates
+- `PDF::Storage::Serializer` - data marshalling utilities for the preparation of full or incremental updates
+- `PDF::Storage::Crypt` - basic decryption / encryption (V 2 & 3 RC4 only)
 - `PDF::Writer` - for the creation or update of PDFs
 - `PDF::DAO` - an intermediate Data Access and Object representation layer (<a href="https://en.wikipedia.org/wiki/Data_access_object">DAO</a>) to PDF data structures.